Sizing Kubernetes clusters ¶

 Guidance ¶

-For production deployments where high availability is paramount, creating a cluster with more nodes and having less pods per node is preferable to ensure the health of your deployed service.
+For production deployments where high availability is paramount, creating a cluster with more nodes running fewer pods per node is preferable to ensure the health of your deployed service.

 For some applications, you can decide to size one pod per node.

-To determine the physical instance type, multiply the desired resources for each service by the number of pods per node, plus additional for system overhead.
+To determine the physical instance type needed, multiply the desired resources for each service by the number of pods per node, plus additional capacity for system overhead.
 Follow product guidelines to determine system requirements.

 Example service using 3 pods per node ¶

-- Typically deployed with 2 CPU and 4GB RAM.
+- Each pod is typically deployed with 2 CPU and 4GB RAM which when multiplied by 3 yields:

 For these requirements in Amazon Web Services (AWS), a c5.2xlarge

-type (8 CPU / 16 GB RAM) can be the instance type selected.
+type (8 CPU / 16 GB RAM) might be the instance type selected.